The Illusion of Superposition? A Principled Analysis of Latent Thinking in Language Models: Discussion and Conclusion

 Despite our negative findings for current methods, latent reasoning remains a promising direction.
 The advantage of continuous embeddings may not be superposition but \textit{flexibility}: the ability to express intermediate computations that do not correspond to natural language tokens, avoiding the discretization bottleneck.
 Future work should investigate whether latent reasoning provides benefits through other mechanisms, such as smoother optimization landscapes or more expressive intermediate representations.

 \paragraph{Limitations.}

 It would be valuable to run similar experiments on other latent reasoning approaches, such as the RL-trained continuous CoTs of \citet{butt2025soft} or the recurrent layer frameworks proposed by~\citet{giannou2023looped,mcleish2025teaching}.
-Moreover, it could be interesting for future work to look into layer-wise behavior or extract circuits to derive a fine-grained understanding of the mechanisms learned during latent CoT reasoning Finally, we hope in future work to apply the findings from this paper to design novel latent thinking methods.
+Moreover, our results only pertain to external latent CoTs.
+It is possible that models may have learned to internalize the latent thinking steps~\citep{deng2024explicit}; our results do not investigate this.
+Analyzing model internals through probing or circuit discovery to understand their learned reasoning schemes could be an exciting direction for future work.
+Finally, we hope in future work to apply the findings from this paper to design novel latent thinking methods.

-\section{Acknowledgments}
+\subsubsection{Acknowledgments}

-M. Rizvi-Martel’s research is supported by NSERC (CGS-D Scholarship).
-G. Rabusseau’s by NSERC and the CIFAR AI Chair program.
+M. Rizvi-Martel’s research is supported by NSERC (CGS-D Scholarship), and G. Rabusseau’s by NSERC and the CIFAR AI Chair program.
 We also acknowledge NVIDIA for providing computational resources.

 \etocdepthtag.toc{appendix}

 \crefalias{section}{appendix} \crefalias{subsection}{appendix} \crefalias{subsubsection}{appendix}